Johann Hinrich Gossler: Berenberg & Gossler

 When he joined the company of the brothers Johann and Paul Berenberg, the brothers imported luxury goods from overseas for sale on the northern European market, notably sugar, and were involved in insurance, merchant banking and shipping ventures.
 At the time the office and warehouse of the Berenberg brothers was located in a building they had inherited from their father in Gröningerstraße.

-After seven years, at 22 and having completed his apprenticeship, Gossler left Hamburg to work for a company in Cadiz, and travelled extensively in Spain, Portugal, France and England.
+After seven years, at 22 and having completed his apprenticeship, Gossler left Hamburg to work for a company in Cádiz, and travelled extensively in Spain, Portugal, France and England.